ValveSoftware/steam-audio/fmod/doc/phonon_fmod.md

 Ignored if **Indirect** is disabled.

+##### Directivity
+Some sound sources emit sound largely within a limited range of directions.
+For example, a megaphone projects sound mostly to the front.
+Steam Audio can model the effect of such source directivity patterns on both direct and indirect sound.
+To specify a directivity pattern for a source, the following two parameters can be used:

+- **Dipole Weight**.
+When set to 0, the source has a monopole directivity, i.e., is omnidirectional.
+When set to 1, the source has a dipole directivity, i.e., sound is focused to the front and back of the source, and very little sound is emitted to the left or right of the source.
+Values in between blend between the two directivity patterns.
+  At 0.5, for example, the source has a cardioid directivity, i.e., most of the sound is emitted to the front of the source.

+- **Dipole Power**.
+Specifies how focused the dipole directivity is.
+Higher values result in sharper directivity patterns.

+As you adjust these values, you can see a preview of the directivity pattern in the effect deck.

 #### Accelerated Mixing
 If you are using the Steam Audio Spatializer to add indirect effects to many events in your project, you can use the **Steam Audio Mixer Return** effect to reduce the CPU overhead of audio processing for environmental effects.
 This can be